mdt2/100-days-of-code/log.md

 **Links**
 1. [Taking notes in this GitHub repo](https://github.com/mdt2/javascript-jquery-jon-duckett)

+### Day 91: December 27, Wednesday

+**Today's Progress**: Read and took notes on chapter 3 of JavaScript & jQuery by Jon Duckett.

+**Thoughts**: Took a sick day yesterday due to nausea.
+Not much better today, but I started earlier in the day so I had time to take breaks when needed.

+### Day 92: December 28, Thursday

+**Today's Progress**: Worked collaboratively to write a spec doc for a new health app.

+**Thoughts**: Spent time thinking through the assets we need, how to organize the app, ideas for UI and logistics.
+All for a minimum viable product, but included some info for future explorations.
+Came up with a plan of attack for tomorrow! :D

 **Project Ideas**
 1. Plugin for Twitter so that it doesn't exit out of your tweet until you hit the close icon HMPH
 2. Wishlist